 In pack or group animals, the effects of where the animal is in the social hierarchy can be determined by fighting.
 This gives the animal priority when it comes to food, water, and mates.

-The rest of the group will show that they accept the dominance of the winner by appeasing or submission to the leader.
+The rest of the group will show that they accept the winner’s dominance by appeasing or submission to the leader.
 Wolves and foxes will often show this by crouching close to the ground with their tails between their legs, sometimes rolling on their backs.

 These gestures are not only used after a fight but can also be one of the techniques to avoid a fight when meeting another animal.
-By showing submission to another animal, including grooming or crouching, the submissive animal can avoid a fight even in apnother territory.
+The submissive animal can avoid a fight even in another territory by showing submission to another animal, including grooming or crouching.